Fly-Mix/flr-cli/README.md

 ## Usage

-1. Run `flr init`  in your flutter project directory to generate `Flrfile.yaml` file for current flutter project:
+1. Init your flutter project:

     ```
     cd flutter_project_dir
     flr init
     ```

+    > The `flr init` command generates `Flrfile.yaml` file for project.

-2. Open `Flrfile.yaml`, and and edit it to config the asset directories that needs to be scanned in current flutter project directory:
+2. Open `Flrfile.yaml`, and edit it to config the asset directories that need to be scanned in your flutter project directory:

    ```
     assets: